Antony-Thornton/MS4--Fitness-Subscription-App/READMETESTING.md

 * Testing has been based on a minimum size of an iPhone SE and a maximum width of 1440px as per my mentor’s advice.
 Custom CSS has been created to accommodate multiple screen sizes

-* Python Code in the app.py file has been validated by using <a href="http://pep8online.com/" target="_blank">PEP8 Online</a> and the inbuilt problems tracker in GitPod

 * HTML code has been validated using <a href="https://validator.w3.org/" target="_blank">W3C Markup Validation Service</a>

 * CSS code has been validated using <a href="https://jigsaw.w3.org/CSS-validator//" target="_blank">W3C CSS Validation Service</a>